YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUDWNGRDTN
 ------------------------

-MUDWNGRDTN, Transaction number 0xaaa in database xxx is too big for MUPIP [REORG] DOWNGRADE.
+MUDWNGRDTN, Transaction number aaa in database xxx is too big for MUPIP [REORG] DOWNGRADE.
 Renew database with MUPIP INTEG TN_RESET

 MUPIP Error: A MUPIP DOWNGRADE or MUPIP REORG DOWNGRADE was attempted when the database transaction number was greater than 4,026,531,839 (the TN_RESET warning limit for previous versions of databases).